-- Rifle serial number - Cycle time for each test condition - on the freeze and a temperature-Temperature records throughout each cycle.
-Use the chart feature recording device for the chamber. - Malfunctions type and rates both pre- and post thermal cycles - Observations made on cracks, creep or other noteworthy items
+- Rifle serial number - Cycle time for each test condition - Temperature records throughout each cycle.
+Use the chart feature on the freezer and a temperaturerecording device for the chamber. - Malfunctions type and rates both pre- and post thermal cycles. - Observations made on cracks, creep or other noteworthy items.